Small-time asymptotics and the emergence of complex singularities for the KdV equation: Inner problem governed by P with tritronqu e e solutions

 \subsection{Numerical solutions of (\ref{eq:pii_2})--(\ref{eq:K1equals0})}

-By adapting the code used to run numerical simulations of P$_{\mathrm{II}}$ in Fornberg \& Weideman~\cite{Fornberg2014} (see also \cite{Fornberg2011,Fornberg2015}), we are able to generate numerical solutions of (\ref{eq:pii_2})--(\ref{eq:K1equals0}) for a selection of values of the parameter $\alpha$.
+By adapting the code used to run numerical simulations of P$_{\mathrm{II}}$ in Fornberg \& Weideman~\cite{Fornberg2014} (referred to as the ``pole field solver''; see also \cite{Fornberg2011,Fornberg2015}), we are able to generate numerical solutions of (\ref{eq:pii_2})--(\ref{eq:K1equals0}) for a selection of values of the parameter $\alpha$.
 Some of these results are presented in figure~\ref{fig:daniel}.
 To obtain these results, we treat (\ref{eq:pii_2}) as an initial-value problem with $F(L\mathrm{e}^{-\pi\mathrm{i}/3})$ determined by an optimal truncation of the far-field condition (\ref{eq:farfieldF_2}) using the recurrence relation in (\ref{eq:its}) to obtain as many terms as needed in (\ref{eq:divergent}), where $L$ is some moderately large value of $L$ ($L=10$, say).
-Using the algorithm of Fornberg \& Weideman~\cite{Fornberg2014}, we integrate from $\xi = L\mathrm{e}^{-\pi\mathrm{i}/3}$ towards $\xi = 0$ in order to estimate $F(0)$ and $F'(0)$.
-Once these estimates are obtained, Fornberg \& Weideman's algorithm is again used, now integrating along the entire square computational domain.
+Using the pole field solver~\cite{Fornberg2014}, we integrate from $\xi = L\mathrm{e}^{-\pi\mathrm{i}/3}$ towards $\xi = 0$ in order to estimate $F(0)$ and $F'(0)$.
+Once these estimates are obtained, the pole field solver algorithm is again used, now integrating along the entire square computational domain.
 In cases where $F(\xi)$ is singular at or near $\xi = 0$, instead of integrating until $\xi = 0$ we integrate until $|\xi| < h$ for some small $h$, and then use that stopping location as an initial value for evaluating the solution on the complete domain.
-Lastly, we note that if there a singularity on or near the ray $\xi = \rho\mathrm{e}^{-\pi\mathrm{i}/3}$, Fornberg \& Weideman's algorithm is able to adjust the path of integration automatically, thus no adjustment is needed to handle this situation.
+Lastly, we note that if there a singularity on or near the ray $\xi = \rho\mathrm{e}^{-\pi\mathrm{i}/3}$, the pole field solver algorithm is able to adjust the path of integration automatically, thus no adjustment is needed to handle this situation.